 Online account security

-Fraud and identity theft are not only a risk to your privacy, but a risk to your finances, so knowing what to look for can help prevent you from becoming a victim.
+Fraud and identity theft aren’t only a risk to your privacy, but also your finances, knowing what to look for can help prevent you becoming a victim.

 Fraudsters use ‘phishing’ or ‘spoofing’ tactics to get sensitive information from you.
-The deception usually involves a counterfeit website or email which looks similar to one you’d normally trust.
+This usually involves a fake website or email which looks similar to one you’d normally trust.
 Information you give on a phishing site could be used by criminals to access your account or use your identity fraudulently.

 In this guide you’ll find helpful information about protecting yourself and how we protect you.